Dragons’ Den. A room where five multi-millionaires are willing to invest their own cash into the companies of courageous entrepreneurs.

 Will wrote a funny, personal account of what happened for i News too!

-You can watch our TV appearance by clicking here.
+You can watch our TV appearance below:

 Interested in our service?
 Of course you are!

 If you want to find out more about auto-switching and what it means then check out our auto switching blog here.